ObengKojo23/Northwind-Business-Analysis-Project/README.md

 This analysis demonstrates the power of data-driven decision-making and showcases how practical insights can inform business strategies and optimize operations.
 Through this project, I showcased my ability to use both basic and complex SQL for data extraction and data aggregations and ultimately providing actionable recommendations for business growth.

+### Reference
+- The Northwind Database was accessed and downloaded from the official [Microsoft SQL Server Samples repository on GitHub](https://github.com/Microsoft/sql-server-samples/tree/master/samples/databases/northwind-pubs).
+- Documentation on how to use the Northwind Database file can be accessed from the official [Microsoft SQL Server Samples repository on GitHub](https://github.com/microsoft/sql-server-samples/tree/master/samples/databases/northwind-pubs#readme)